PydPiper/viks_SoftwareGuide/source/VBA/access_sql_and_vba.rst

 in the UI, and then go to ``SQL View`` to see the resulting SQL.
 The important thing to remember is just that anything you can do with a query, you can do by executing SQL.
 Therefore, any automation of data in Acces using VBA involves executing SQL.

-For the rest of the tutorial, we'll be using the following ``Customers`` dataset:
+For the rest of the tutorial, we'll be using the following ``Customers`` table dataset:

 +------------+------------+-----------+-----------+-----------+
 | ID         | Name       | State     | Date      | Sale      |